SSHFS: Mount Remote File Systems on Linux & Windows

 • IP/Host is the host address.

 • Port is 22 by default for SSH connections.
-Leave as-is unless you specifically changed the port.
+Leave it as is if you did not change the port.

-• The User is the username of the remote system.
+• User is the username of the remote system.

 • The Remote path is the path to the remote file system.

-• Local Drive letter is a list of locally available drive letters for a mount point.
+• Local drive letter lists locally available drive letters for a mount point.

-Lastly, Click Save when done filling out the fields.
+Click Save when you are done filling out the fields.
 The newly created server connection shows up in the main menu.

-Step 3: Mount the Remote File System and View the Contents
+Step 3: Mount Remote File System and View Contents

 Click the socket icon next to your connection name to establish a connection.
 If the connection succeeds, the socket icon changes to a green connected socket, and a folder icon appears: